-The Associate Reformed Presbyterian Church believes the Bible, the infallible Written Word of God, to be the rule of faith and life.
+The Associate Reformed Presbyterian Church believes: The Bible alone, being God-breathed, is the Word of God written, infallible in all that it teaches, and inerrant in the original manuscripts.
 The Bible reveals God as the source of all truth.
-Reverence for Him and commitment to Him is the beginning of wisdom.
-Jesus Christ, God's Son, came to reveal this truth-truth which has the power to set people free from the bondage of sin.
+Reverence for Him and commitment to Him is the beginning and essence of wisdom.
+Jesus Christ, God's Son, and the Holy Spirit came to reveal this truth-truth which has the power to set people free from the bondage of sin.
 The Holy Spirit comes to make the truth of God's love in Christ real in our hearts.
 Therefore, for education to merit the term "Christian," it must be based on belief in God, the Source of truth; be centered in Jesus Christ, the Revealer of truth; and be guided by the Holy Spirit, the Inspirer of truth.

-Taking their perspective from the Biblical view of God, man and the world, as expressed in The Standards of the Associate Reformed Presbyterian Church (See Footnote 1), our institutions of Christian higher education have a responsibility to stress Christian doctrine as well as Christian ethics; Christian commitment as well as academic excellence.
-Our calling in Christian higher education is to create an environment that exposes the college community to the truth of God's redemptive love and equip its members for lives of useful service, whether in the full-time ministries of the Church, or in some other worthy calling.
+Taking their perspective from the Biblical view of God, man and the world, as expressed in The Standards of the Associate Reformed Presbyterian Church (See Footnote 1), Erskine College and Erskine Theological Seminary have a responsibility to stress Christian doctrine as well as Christian ethics; Christian commitment as well as academic excellence.
+Our calling in Christian higher education is to create an environment that nurtures the academic community in and by the truth of God's redemptive love in Christ and to equip its members for lives of useful service, whether in the full-time ministries of the Church, or in some other worthy calling.